• Skip to primary navigation

 How to Make Wheat Berry Salad

-The wheat berries take longest to cook, so start with them first.
-You'll toast them in olive oil, which adds a tasty nuttiness to the finished salad.
+1. Cook the wheat berries.
+Because they take the longest to cook, you'll start with the wheat berries.
+You'll toast them in olive oil first, which adds a tasty nuttiness to the finished salad.
 Then, you'll simmer them in salted water until they're tender, but still chewy.
+Tip: Depending on the type and freshness, wheat berries can take anywhere from 30 to 55 minutes to cook, so keep that in mind.
+Mine took 45 minutes.

 Related Recipes

-A Bowl of Wheat Berry Salad
+A Bowl of Wheat Berry Salad.

 Print Recipe SaveSaved!